nyboer/M4L-GamePad/README.md

 ### Implementation

-The individual profiles are not yet accessible from the main Max for Live interface.
-I haven't figured that out yet.
-You have to be editing the patch to use the function `importprofile()` to load a profile file.
+The individual profiles are in the data folder, and are read when the controller is selected from the menu, or when a variation is selected.

 ### About Max and HID controllers